simon-hans/CEDARS/docs/CEDARS_end_user_manual.md

 ### Evaluating a Sentence

 Typically you will be able to make up your mind just by reading the sentence itself.
 If the sentence is ambiguous and you would like to obtain more context, the note or report from which the sentence was drawn is presented in its entirety at the bottom of the screen under the section "Selected note:".
+Also, completeley at the bottom of the screen you will find a list of tags with associated data.
+The information presented here will vary, but would typically include the patient's name, the type of note, the author etc.

 ### Annotating a Negative Sentence